Beulah (band)

 Beulah was an American indie rock band from San Francisco, California, often associated with The Elephant 6 Recording Company.
-The band would go on to gain ample critical acclaim from many well respected publishing companies including Rolling Stone, and The Guardian.
+The band would go on to gain ample critical acclaim from many well respected outlets including Rolling Stone and The Guardian.

 History

-Early years: 1996-1998
+Early years (1996–1998)

 The band was formed by Miles Kurosky and Bill Swan in San Francisco in 1996, while the pair were working in the same office.
 They discovered that they shared similar musical tastes and, disregarding some mutual dislike, decided to form a band.
 This early incarnation of Beulah recorded a song every six weeks for 16 months on their four-track recorder.
 The band received attention from The Apples in Stereo frontman and Elephant 6 member Robert Schneider, who expressed interest on releasing what was to be its first single, A Small Cattle Drive in a Snow Storm, on Elephant 6 Records.
 Their first album, Handsome Western States, was released in the same year, also on Elephant 6 and mastered by Schneider.
 The record soon sold out.
 This association with the collective has continued throughout their career, despite the fact that Beulah did not release anything more on the label.
 In order to tour in support of the album, Steve La Follette, Steve St. Cin and Pat Noel joined the band, with the band playing its first shows in support of the Apples.

-Middle years: 1999-2002
+Middle years (1999–2002)

 Their second album, When Your Heartstrings Break, followed two years later to critical acclaim.
 The sound of the band had changed — as Kurosky put it, the band's production values had shifted "from lo-fi to mid-fi", and it incorporated several dozen instruments, using eighteen additional musicians — strings and horns were heavily incorporated, along with more exotic instrumentation.
 Also at this time, the band added keyboardist Bill Evans to its line-up.
 Shifty Disco Records, an Oxford, U.K.,-based label, also released two U.K.-only singles in 1999, Sunday Under Glass and Score From Augusta, with Emma Blowgun's Last Stand released the following year.
 These singles featured b-sides culled from Handsome Western States, which remained unreleased in the U.K. and had fallen out of print in the U.S., until 2000 further copies were made available by the band in 1999, with different artwork.
 Emma Blowgun's Last Stand was also released in Australia by Elastic Records, with two exclusive bonus tracks.

 In 2000, Beulah had a music practice space at the Art Explosion Studios at 2425-17th Street in the Mission District; other bands in this space included Deerhoof, Creeper Lagoon, Zmrzlina, Don't Mean Maybe, and S-- S-- Band Band.